porsche-design-system/porsche-design-system/packages/components/src/components/content/tabs/tabs.code.md

 ## Set active Tab

 You may need to change the initial active tab.
 To do so, use the `selected` property on the `p-tabs-item` you want to select on first render.
-If you put the property on multiple `p-tabs-item` it will select the first.
+If you put the property on multiple `p-tabs-item` it will select the first .

 <Playground>
   <template>